Consensys/doc.quorum-key-manager/docs/HowTo/Add-store.md

 ---
-description: Add store
+description: Add store using manifest
 ---

-# Add Store using manifest file
+# Add Store to Quorum Key Manager

 There are three kind of stores Quorum Key Manager supports:

 - `Secret Store`: It is used to store secrets resources.
 - `Key Store`: It is used to store key pairs.
 - `Ethereum Store`: It is used to store ethereum wallets.